-Did You Know You Can Take Dry Banana Peels and Turn It Into Fertilizer for Your Garden?
+Did You Know You Can Turn Dry Banana Peels Into Organic Fertilizer for Your Garden?

 We eat a lot of bananas at our house so I like the idea that all the peels that we would normally compost can be used to benefit the garden.
 Homemade potassium fertilizer using banana peels is very easy to make.

 Potassium is an essential plant nutrient and is important for strong rooting, flowering, and fruit development in your vegetable garden plants.
 It is considered second only to nitrogen, when it comes to nutrients needed by plants, and is commonly considered as the “quality nutrient.” (source)

 Plants are heavy users of potassium and the lack of it can result in stunted plant growth and delay in plant development.
 If the leaves of your plant turn a purplish hue, the plant needs potassium.

 Too much potassium can cause magnesium deficiency which is why many DIY fertilizers use banana peels and Epsom salts in combination.
 You can get a recipe at the end of this post.

 Begin the project by saving banana peels until you have a few dozen.
 We keep ours in a plastic zip bag in the freezer, adding one or two each day until we have enough.
 It is best to use organic bananas of you don’t want to bring toxic chemicals into your garden.

 Take the time to cut off the stem and end piece before you place them in the bag.
 It makes processing day much easier.
 Your processing day will be easier if you can minimize handling the cold and decomposing banana peels. (experience talking here…)

 When you have enough banana peels for a batch, perhaps 15 – 20 of them, thaw the entire bag on the kitchen counter and cut them into smallish strips.
 Working with pieces that are between two to three inches will speed the dehydrating time considerably.